Research

 Image source: Gabrielle Henderson from Unsplash

-The "Unique" Challenge of Promoting Luxury Purchases with Word of Mouth
+The "Unique" Challenge of Promoting Luxury Purchases with Word-of-Mouth Recommendations

 Myaeng, Seo Young and Jake Teeny